aln787/RailsTutorial/README.md

 - Initially viewed [this tutorial](https://www.youtube.com/watch?v=Gzj723LkRJY) but ran into issues since in was using scaffold which does not seem to be supported in rails 2.x
 - Switched to [this guide](http://guides.rubyonrails.org/getting_started.html)
 - Moving on to [the rails tutorial](https://www.railstutorial.org/book/beginning) using [cloud 9](https://ide.c9.io/aln787/rails-tutorial) as recommended.
-  - Stopped at 4.4 Ruby classes
+  - Stopped the beginning of chapter 5 Filling in the layout

 ##Important links
 - http://apple.stackexchange.com/questions/130324/howto-install-mysql-utilities-using-brew-or-brew-cask